 Royalties relate to Government share of production in Egypt.
 Tariff fees relates to fixed pipeline capacity fees earned by UGTC.
-As the contract includes monthly fixed fee, revenue is recognised over a period of time when customers are invoiced.
+As the contract includes monthly fixed fee, revenue is recognised as and when customers are invoiced on a monthly basis.

 In Pearl, revenue against sale of condensate to KRG under the terms of the PDA is recognised based on provisional prices following the principles laid out in the PDA.
 As per the terms of the PDA, KRG is obliged to provide price particulars for each month based on which provisionally priced condensate sales invoices are raised, which may undergo reconciliations once audited price particulars are received.
-The monthly condensate revenue invoices from January 2022 to October 2022 have been billed based on the pricing information received from the KRG and therefore not subject to any significant adjustments.
+The monthly condensate revenue invoices from January 2023 to April 2023 have been billed based on the provisional pricing information received from the KRG and the resultant upward adjustment (net) of \$0.5 million relating to the months of February to April 2023 has been recorded in the revenue for the year ended 31 December 2023 along with corresponding increase in trade receivable.
 Further adjustment, if any, post receipt of final audited pricing particulars from KRG will be accounted for prospectively.